Shawnee resident worried about high grass; county crews to handle upkeep

 “I’ll make sure it’s mowed,” she said.

-Page 2 of 2 - That was welcome news to Collins, who said she feels relieved that someone is going to address the problem.
+That was welcome news to Collins, who said she feels relieved that someone is going to address the problem.

 “I would be glad to see that happen,” Collins said.
 “It hurts to lose somebody and when you see the cemetery in that condition, it’s heartbreaking.”